Improve your yields with the proper tomato supporting net.

 Growing tomatoes can be very rewarding… especially if you happen to catch a market vacuum and are able to surf exorbitant prices per case produced; regardless of the price you are able to fetch you must always have the right tomato support net to make sure your fruits are well aerated and stand above the ground where they could be damaged by humidity and other conditions inducing pathogens!
-HORTOMALLAS tomato support trellis net allows the plant to grow undisturbed by what would otherwise be a very labor intensive raffia twine fastening work.
+HORTOMALLAS® tomato support trellis net allows the plant to grow undisturbed by what would otherwise be a very labor intensive raffia twine fastening work.
 Tying plants by hand can be, besides expensive, the source of the propagation of pathogens like fungi or viruses as the hands of the field workers become the mechanical vector of the disease.
-Also the continual disturbance of the plant creates mechanical stress which in many cases lowers the plant´s defense mechanisms as it sends its energies to reposition its leaves to optimize solar exposure rather than producing fruit weight!
+Also the continual disturbance of the plant creates mechanical stress which in many cases lowers the plant´s defense mechanisms as it sends its energies to reposition its leaves to optimize solar exposure rather than producing fruit weight!.

-HORTOMALLAS trellis net supports the tomato peduncle
+HORTOMALLAS® trellis net supports the tomato peduncle.

-The importance of supporting tomatoes, and the difference between raffia string tomato stakes and tomato trellises
+The importance of supporting tomatoes, and the difference between raffia string, tomato stakes and tomato trellises.

-The proper system of tomato support will yield greater production tonnage as well as larger and more filled tomatoes.
+The proper system of support for tomatoes will yield greater production tonnage as well as larger and more filled tomatoes.
 Plant mechanical stress can be an invisible enemy to deal with when tutoring plants that need vertical support.
 As we prune a plant we clear volume and allow better sunlight exposure to penetrate the bush.
 Pruning is an action that can be harmful as the exposed vegetative tissues can be easily attacked by pathogens, so a clear and clean cut is a must in order to grow a healthy tomato plant.
-Training tomatoes is also very necessary, as tomato support will aid the plant keeping it away from the ground (and its humidity) and improving aeration.
-Although beneficial tomato support can present some unintended consequences as stressing the plant by extreme touching and rearranging of the leaf system.
+Training tomatoes is also very necessary, as tomato net for support will aid the plant keeping it away from the ground (and its humidity) and improving aeration.
+Although beneficial tomato-support can present some unintended consequences as stressing the plant by extreme touching and rearranging of the leaf system.
 Plants are efficient organisms that arrange their leaves to maximize solar exposure and use of nutrients.
-Everytime we manually (mechanically) move the plant around we force it to find its new optimum point and angle of leaf exposure; as the plant strides to rearrange itself, it stops filling fruits as its energies and resources are being diverted towards maximizing photosynthetic capabilities.
+Every time we manually (mechanically) move the plant around we force it to find its new optimum point and angle of leaf exposure; as the plant strides to rearrange itself, it stops filling fruits as its energies and resources are being diverted towards maximizing photosynthetic capabilities.